ace-dent/demo-toybox/VCCC2024/README.md

 end?h
 -- 86 chars / 61 bytes PXA compressed
 ```
-Increased entropy, as PXA compression decreases from 53 to 61 bytes.
+Increased entropy, as PXA compression becomes less effective from 53 to 61 bytes.

 ### 4. Hacking with PETSCII

-Multiple characters
+Multiple characters.
-Replace spaces with horizontal offsets
+Replace spaces with horizontal offsets.
 Combine some lines of the for loop to avoid whitespace.

 ```lua